Codennnn/Green-Wall/README.md

 ## Running Locally

-This project uses the [GitHub API](https://docs.github.com/en/graphql) to fetch data, so you need a personal access token for authentication.
-For more information, see "[Creating a personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) ."
+To run this project, which uses the [GitHub API](https://docs.github.com/en/graphql) to fetch data, you'll need a personal access token for authentication.
+For details on obtaining this token, see "[Creating a personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token)."

-After creating personal access token, create a file named `.env.local` at the root of the project, then paste the token into it.
+Once you have your personal access token, create a file named `.env.local` at the root of the project and insert the token as follows:

 ```sh
 # .env.local